pkic/pkic.org/content/blog/2014/2014-06-10-benefits-of-elliptic-curve-cryptography.md

 ---
-title: Benefits of Elliptic Curve Cryptography
-authors: [Wayne Thayer]
+authors:
+- Wayne Thayer
-date: 2014-06-10T14:30:44+00:00
+date: "2014-06-10T14:30:44+00:00"
 dsq_thread_id:
 - 2751146927
+keywords:
+- ecdsa
+- rsa
+- ca/browser forum
+- ecdh
+- ssl
+- encryption
+- ecc
+- elliptic curve
 tags:
+- ECDSA
+- RSA
+- CA/Browser Forum
+- ECDH
+- SSL/TLS
+- Encryption
 - ECC
+title: Benefits of Elliptic Curve Cryptography

 ---
+---
 Elliptic Curve Cryptography (ECC) has existed since the mid-1980s, but it is still looked on as the newcomer in the world of SSL, and has only begun to gain adoption in the past few years.
 ECC is a fundamentally different mathematical approach to encryption than the venerable RSA algorithm.
 An elliptic curve is an algebraic function (y2 = x3 + ax + b) which looks like a symmetrical curve parallel to the x axis when plotted.
 (See figures below.)
 As with other forms of public key cryptography, ECC is based on a one-way property in which it is easy to perform a calculation but infeasible to reverse or invert the results of the calculation to find the original numbers.
 ECC uses different mathematical operations than RSA to achieve this property.
-The easiest way to explain this math is &mdash; for an elliptic curve, a line will only pass through three points along the curve (P, Q, and R), and that by knowing two of the points (P and Q), the other (R) can be calculated easily, but with just R, the other two, P and Q, cannot be derived.
+The easiest way to explain this math is — for an elliptic curve, a line will only pass through three points along the curve (P, Q, and R), and that by knowing two of the points (P and Q), the other (R) can be calculated easily, but with just R, the other two, P and Q, cannot be derived.

 {{< figure src="/uploads/2014/06/elliptic-curve-1.jpg" title="Elliptic Curve #1" >}}